Table Of Contents

 Most agents will ask for a pre-approval letter before they show you homes.
 This way they know which houses, priced up to your pre-approval amount, to show you.
 It could get frustrating for you and the agent if you go looking for homes prices well outside of what you can afford.

 You may have heard of getting pre-qualified as opposed to getting pre-approved.
-Sometimes the terms are used interchangeable so you'll want to ask your lender how they define each.
+Sometimes the terms are used interchangeably so you'll want to ask your lender how they define each.
 When you get pre-qualified, you go through a much simpler process.
 Your lender will look at a basic, overall view of your financial information (ex. income and debts), some self-reported vs. documented, then give you a general idea of the amount they might be willing to lend you.

 To save yourself a headache later, consult with your lender before looking at homes, get pre-approved or pre-qualified for a mortgage, and look for the best mortgage rates.

-Your agent’s broker may ask you to sign a buyer’s agreement, otherwise known as an exclusivity agreement, a buyer’s broker agreement or buyer’s representation agreement.
+Your agent’s broker may ask you to sign a buyer’s agreement, otherwise known as an exclusivity agreement, a buyer’s broker agreement, or a buyer’s representation agreement.
 Signing this agreement will cement an exclusive working arrangement and formalize the relationship.
 The agent will become your exclusive buyer agent, dedicated to working on your behalf.
 It’s important to make sure you understand your agent’s values and motives in helping you buy a home, before signing on the dotted line.
 You’ll know when you’ve found an agent that fits.
 If you have doubts, interview other agents to see if you can find a better fit.

 It’s important to know that the terms of the agreement are negotiable.
 If you don’t want to sign a 90-day commitment, you can negotiate for a shorter period, say 30 days.
 You can even delay the signing by letting the broker know you would prefer to spend a day or two with the agent to ensure it’s a good fit.
 You can then decide whether or not you want to work with the agent and sign the buyer’s agreement or move on to a different agent.
-As an option, you can ask the broker find you a different agent, from the same office.
+As an option, you can ask the broker to find you a different agent, from the same office.

 This agreement protects the broker and agent.
 Keep in mind, the agent is essentially working for free until you buy a home through them and they earn a commission.
 If they spend a significant amount of time showing you listings, then you suddenly decide to go with a different agent, they’re out a lot of time, effort, and essentially money.
 If you sign the agreement then decide to switch to a different agent, the original agent will receive compensation if you buy a home the initial agent introduced you to.
 They want to know that their commitment to you will be compensated once you buy a home and they, in turn, earn a commission.

 With an exclusivity agreement, you’ll want to look closely at the terms and conditions.
-In the agreement, you can determine which areas and price ranges you wish to commit to.
+In the agreement, you can determine which areas and price range you wish to commit to.
 If you later decide to have another agent show you homes outside of said areas, you will not be violating the agreement.

 You can also ask for a guarantee with the exclusivity agreement.
 If the relationship isn’t working, on either side, you can be released from the agreement.
 Take time to convey your concerns, as there may be room to fix them.
 Out of respect, always let the agent know if you decide to sever the relationship vs. just walking away.
 Make sure you get the cancellation of the agreement in writing, signed by both parties.